RV Expertise is reader-supported. When you buy through links on our site, we may earn an affiliate commission.

-You Might Break the Law
+You Might Break The Law

 What Size of Parking Pad Do I Need?

-Before you decide to make a parking space for your RV, you must know the size of the parking pad you will need.
+Before you decide to make a parking space for your RV, you must know the size of the camper pad you will need.
 To get the right size, first, measure the length of your RV to see how much space it requires.
 Most RVs vary in length, they are mostly about eight to ten feet wide so that they can fit within the standard driving lanes that are about 12 feet in width.
 So note your RVs length and width and consider the space that other equipment, like mirrors and ladders, needs.

 Once you're sure of the area your RV will take up, see that you have enough space on either side so that you can easily park and pull it out.
 Once you’ve gathered up all that information, check out the different parking pads available.
 They also vary in length, and range from 20 to 45 feet in length and about 10 to 12 feet in width, so choose the size that suits your requirements.

-Types of Parking Pads
+Types of Camper Pads

-If you’re planning on setting up these parking pads yourself, then there are a few things you should know beforehand.
+If you’re planning on setting up these camper pads yourself, then there are a few things you should know beforehand.
 The most important thing to know is the different types of parking pads that you can use to build an effective place to park your RV.
 Some common types include:

 Grass Protection Mesh